 Community Stakeholders Work Together

 Hotels, restaurants and other attractions will be more aware of how to better serve individuals and families with children on the autism spectrum, resulting in better customer service, improved guest experience, and ultimately, more visitors.
 Autistic individuals and their families are looking for options where they can feel welcomed and understood.

-CITY GOVERNMENT + SAFETY
+CITY GOVERNMENT + PUBLIC SAFETY

 Theaters, family entertainment centers, museums, zoos, aquariums, theme parks, and entertainment venues will be able to better serve guests and help them customize their experience, allowing these organizations to attract and serve more families, as well as increase staff empowerment and morale.